 Darlene Streit understands the personal service you require to find that special home in the Land of Enchantment.
 She knows that a home is more than a wish list of features and amenities – it’s where you, family and friends will gather, a relaxing sanctuary to return to, and a neighborhood and a community you will be part of.
 All of these aspects – and so much more – factor into the decision-making process.
 And Darlene has the experience, the expertise, and the resources that give you the advantage in finding a home that you’ll truly be happy with today and tomorrow.

-We understand those subtleties, and we do our homework to make sure we know your needs so that we can help you find that special home.
-At the end of the day, finding that special property to fulfill your happiness is part of our job, our passion – and sharing what we know with you enables and empowers you to make every decision in the process.
+Darlene and her friendly, professional staff understand these subtleties, and they do their homework to make sure they know your needs in order to help you find that special home or property.
+We guide and assist you every step of the way, right up until closing.
+It’s our passion – and sharing what we know with you enables and empowers you to make the very best decision possible.

 A home is probably the biggest financial investment you’ll make in your life.
 Before you get started, do some homework.
 This handy Buyer’s Guide will show you some things to keep in mind as you’re hunting for that home of your dreams.

-You may even apply for a mortgage at a lender before you start looking for a home.
+You can apply for a mortgage at a lender before you start looking for a home, if you wish.
 This is called getting pre-qualified for a loan; it will tell you exactly how much you can afford and may make the closing process go faster.

 Payments you may have to make when you submit an offer and at closing include:

 Don’t forget the day-to-day expenses you may incur once you own that home: